Hexagons: the sixth sense of ceramic trends

 Away from what is purely traditional, such as rectangular tiles, the hexagon bursts onto the architecture and interior design scene because of the aesthetic power conferred by geometric shapes.
 An expressive style that acquires all its essence with this six-sided figure that showcases a unique character not only because of its shape, but also because of the architectural structure that its pieces create when they fit together, as if they were the cells of a honeycomb.

 Wall tiles and floor tiles are some of the star applications that include hexagons in the decoration of a space, since their materiality and union provide symmetry, repetition and modularity.

-When Decocer designs its small ceramic tiles, it is inspired by nature's very own shapes to create pieces that blend into the space in a comprehensive and non-aggressive way.
+When Decocer designs its small-format ceramic pieces, it is inspired by nature's very own shapes to create pieces that blend into the space in a comprehensive and non-aggressive way.
 Therefore, the hexagonal shape plays a leading role in three of the most outstanding collections by the firm, namely: Hexagono, Origami and Ykea.